-SOCIAL STUDIES-Ask students to use books in the library or sites on the Internet to read about the role of women in nineteenth-century America.
-Have them compare this information to the way women are portrayed in Mending Horses.
+Ask students to use books in the library or sites on the Internet to read about the role of women in nineteenth-century America.
+Have them compare this information to the way women are portrayed in A Difficult Boy and Mending Horses.
 Then have them write a short essay called "Female and Irish in nineteenth-century America" for the National Women's History Museum's online exhibit (www.nwhm.org/online-exhibits).
-Instruct them to support their claims with specific scenes or quotes from the novel.
+Instruct them to support their claims with specific scenes or quotes from the novels.